 Students and adults have an obligation to respect and comply with the heath protection provisions in place for our classrooms, cafeterias, school buses and athletic fields.
-We will also need your understanding as we limit visitors to the school based on local HPCON levels or installation commander’s guidance.
+We will also need your understanding if we a required to limit visitors to the school based on local HPCON levels or installation commander’s guidance.

 Our schools are addressing the social and emotional needs of those who may have been adversely affected in this pandemic.
 We can’t underestimate the impact of that anxiety and fear have had on the part of some students and adults.
 We will offer appropriate support and intervention to meet those needs.
 Teachers, with the support of our counselors, psychologists, and school nurses, are valuable resources positioned to provide early and ongoing assistance for students.